 The data uplinked to PilotAware units consist of:

 - Mode-S/3D is a tehnique unique to PilotAware that reboradcasts the location of Mode-S traffic using multilateration of its position.
 Using the multilateration technique, the locations of Mode-S equipped aircraft can be calculated through precise timing methods.
 Once the Mode-S locations are calculated, they are sent to the ATOM stations where they are then broadcast up to PilotAware equipped aircraft.
+The multilateration data is provided by 360 RADAR as a best effort service and does not meet any aviation standard.
+Mode-S/3D is a near real time service with some limitations.
+These are described in the documentation on Mode-S 3D available in this website.

 But PilotAware is just getting started